kangarko/Foundation/README.md

 ### Important Licencing Information

-2013 - 2021 © MineAcademy.org
+© MineAcademy.org

-If you are a paying student of MineAcademy.org then you are granted full unlimited licence to use, modify and reproduce Foundation both commercially and non-commercially, for yourself, your team or network.
-You can also modify the library however you like and include it in your plugins you publish or sell without stating that you are using this library.
+1) **If you are a paying student of MineAcademy.org** then you are granted full unlimited licence to use, modify and reproduce Foundation both commercially and non-commercially for yourself, your team or network without stating that you are using this library.

-If you are not a paying student of MineAcademy.org then you may use this library for non-commercial purposes only.
-You are allowed to make changes to this library however as long as those are only minor changes you must clearly attribute that you are using Foundation in your software.
+2) **If you are not a paying student of MineAcademy.org** then you may use this library as stated above however you must clearly attribute that you are using Foundation in your software by linking to this GitHub page.

-For both parties, do not sell or claim any part of this library as your own.
+In both of the above cases, do not sell or claim any part of this library as your own.
-All infringements will be prosecuted.

 No guarantee - this software is provided AS IS, without any guarantee on its functionality.
 We made our best efforts to make Foundation an enterprise-level solution for anyone looking to accelerate his coding however we are not taking any responsibility for the success or failure you achieve using it.

-**A tutorial on how to use this library is a part of our Project Orion training available at https://mineacademy.org**